 I run inside a Gamestop to finish the night.
 While anxious associates stand behind the counter waiting for me to leave, I spend the final minutes perusing the used PlayStation 2 games, because that’s the last video game console I bothered to own.
 If there’s a cheap karaoke singing game, I’ll purchase it, but the selection leaves a lot to desired.

 My experiment in self-torture has come to a close, and it was not as bad as I feared.
 Or maybe it was worse.
 I can’t tell.
 My mind is fried.
 What were the best store in the Mall of America?
 Who knows… I guess the Lego store was cool, and the board games store, and the Happy Days shop.

 What did I learn from my day at the Mall of America?
 Americans like to shop, kids love roller coasters, and food courts sell mediocre food.
-Gee, talk about radical new insight into the American populace.
+Gee, talk about radical new insight into the American experience.
 I’m glad my time here was well spent.

 At least I didn’t get hassled or interrogated or arrested.
 Thank you, Mall of America, for not presuming me to be a terrorist.
 I promise I’ll be seeing you again very never.